milan-m-antony/lumeo/README.md

 🔧 Setup & Configuration

-For database setup, migrations, and Edge Function deployment, see SETUP.md .
+For database setup, migrations, and Edge Function deployment, see SETUP.md.

 🖥 Running Locally
 npm run dev

 Visit http://localhost:3000
-.
-Create an account and start uploading your media.
+ and create an account to start uploading your media.

 🌐 Production Deployment
 npm run deploy

-This deploys the password-reset Edge Function and builds an optimized production version of the app.
+Deploys the password-reset Edge Function and builds an optimized production version of the app.

 🤝 Contributing